This resource page will:

 Main concepts of gamification (introduction )

-What do we already know about gamification in mental health field?
+What do we already know about games and gamification in mental health field?

 Gamification and collaboration within mental health field

-To expand your learning, you can explore some of the games students on the project tested:
+To expand your learning, you can explore some of the games our intensive week participants tested:

-It is worthwhile thinking how you might use games for mental health.
-The graphic below, is a link to how STRENCO participants thought games and gamification could be used to support mental health care (click to expand).
+It is worthwhile thinking how you might use games within mental health field.
+The poster below, is a link to how STRENCO participants thought games and gamification could be used to support mental health care (click to expand).

-The video below shows some innovative ideas from the STRENCO participants ideas on how games can be used for positive mental health.
+STRENCO participants got innovative ideas on how games can be used to support positive mental health.
+Click on the video below to learn more.

 If you wish to explore how games can be applied to the area of mental health promotion, click here.